 Next, we headed to the lobby for the nightly Thai lantern ceremony.
 We noticed it on the activities board earlier today and I remembered how beautiful the small ceremony was that I’d seen last year on Koh Samui.

 It’s a much smaller affair since just a few guests attend, but we watch as the staff helps guests unfold their lanterns, light them and make a wish before releasing them into the sky.

 It’s really such a beautiful ceremony, I would love to attend one of the larger festivals one day where thousands of lanterns float into the sky.
 I bet it’s an amazing sight to see.
 After the lantern ceremony, we savor a terrific dinner at Baan Thai and call it a night.

 Here comes the rain…

-It was so great to travel together again after meeting in Antarctica earlier this year.
-Hopefully she’ll be game to hit more random destinations with me in the future!
+It’s been so great to travel together again after meeting in Antarctica earlier this year.
+Hopefully, she’ll be game to hit more random destinations with me in the future!

 Next stop, Tibet!